 Historically our research program has focused on the exploitation of mass spectrometry in biomedical research.
 Through the last fifteen years we have helped to open proteomics, the post-genomic science that provides unbiased and high throughput interrogation of large protein mixtures.

-Middle-out and top-down proteomics.
 Classic proteomic workflows analyze tryptic peptides, which generally weigh less than 3000 Da (bottom up).
 The importance of multiple and coordinated post-translational modifications compels analysis of longer peptides (middle out) and intact proteins (top down).
 We have introduced microwave-enhanced acid proteolysis into proteomic workflows.
 This rapid (<30 min) chemical reaction produces longer peptides by kinetically selective cleavage at aspartic acid residues (Cannon et al, J. Proteome Research-2010).
 We have also successfully implemented top-down analysis of small proteins to characterize bacteria (Wynne et al, Analytical Chemistry 2009).
 On-going applications include characterization of intact and processed proteins in exosomes.

-Analysis of branched proteins.
 We are applying middle-out and top-down strategies to decipher the number of subunits and points of attachment of ubiquitins in anchored and unanchored polyubiquitins isolated from exosomes (Cannon et al, Analytical Chemistry 2012).

-Exosomes and their proteomes.
 We are characterizing the protein and RNA cargos carried by exosomes shed by myeloid derived suppressor cells in the tumor microenvironment (Burke et al, J. Proteome Research 2014).
 This continues our long-standing interest in mechanisms of tumor resistance to therapeutics.